joseph-a-levine/authoring/_older/october_2022.md

 One weird book was cited in three books I read in late October, frequently enough I had to pay attention.{% sidenote "baa" "Probably just a Baader-Meinhof coincidence, but a pretty surprising one." %} The forward to *Alice*, written by Peter Hunt, concludes that Charles Dodgson was almost surely a pedophile.{% sidenote "ase" "My metrics professor would deduct points for abusing measure theoretic notation here, but 'almost surely' and 'almost everywhere' have always seemed counterintuitive.
 JOSEPH FINISH" %} Hunt writes that "even the most sympathetic of Dodgson’s biographers [find] it necessary to face this particular problem directly (given that his index contains the item, ‘Dodgson, nude female form, attachment to’)."
 In this discussion, Hunt cites "James Kincaid’s pioneering *Child-Loving: The Erotic Child and Victorian Culture*," which  writes of the *Alice* books that they want to "stand on the threshold of ... a seduction drama."

-I thought little of this forward, besides a discussion with a friend about whether Dodgson's mathematical work and kid's book work should be valued differently.
-Until three days later, when reading Amia Srinivasan's *The Right to Sex*, I came across a familiar name:
+I thought little of this forward, besides a discussion with a friend about how Dodgson's mathematical work and kids' books should be valued differently.
+Until three days later, when reading Amia Srinivasan's collection *The Right to Sex*, I came across a familiar name: "Is there no difference in power between Kincaid, author of *Child-Loving: The Erotic Child and Victorian Culture*,{% sidenote "dunk" "His research interests are not relevant to Srinivasan's point — the title of his book is used as a dunk, one which lands quite well." %}  and his student?"
+Srinivasan, in "On Not Sleeping With Your Students," takes Kincaid to task for an "abus[ive], pornification" essay on how he interacts with his students.
+Kincaid's story is fairly involed,{% sidenote "recei" "See page 132-136 of the paperback for the receipts, or search for Kincaid's name.
+Libgen is a thing." %} but Srinivasan's point is that Kincaid is a pedagogical failure: "[his] focus, as a teacher, should be on directing his student’s desire away from himself, and towards its proper object: her epistemic empowerment.
+If this is what the student wants already, then all Kincaid has to do is exercise some restraint, and not sexualise what is a sincere expression of her desire to learn."

+I recommend the entire collection, and most of Srinivasan's other writing besides: an essay on [bestiality](https://www.lrb.co.uk/the-paper/v43/n19/amia-srinivasan/what-does-fluffy-think); an [obituary of Derek Parfit](https://www.lrb.co.uk/blog/2017/january/remembering-derek-parfit); an essay on [the Rhodes' legacy](https://www.lrb.co.uk/the-paper/v38/n07/amia-srinivasan/under-rhodes).
+She's my favorite contemporary feminist philosopher, and my favorite living All Souls Fellow.
+Three of my friends sat for the [All Souls Examination Fellowship](https://en.wikipedia.org/wiki/All_Souls_College,_Oxford#Examination_fellowships) this year.
+Besides Srinivasan and Parfit, fellows include Lawrence of Arabia,{% sidenote "arch" "Just went down an rabbit hole of his archaeological discoveries.
+Anyone, who, at 20 years old, ''cycled 2,200 miles solo through France to the Mediterranean and back researching French castles'' is destined for an interesting life." %}  Sarvepalli Radhakrishnan,{% sidenote "radha" "Second president of India." %}  Amartya Sen,{% sidenote "pbuc" "I'm *so* glad I don't have to deal with social choice theory this year." %}  and Joseph Stiglitz.{% sidenote "stig" "It's odd that, of the six All Souls Fellows I just listed, I have the fewest opinions about the development economist." %}

 Bone

 Bill James' crime book

-Maybe some papers